 - Does this relate back to the greater purpose of our business and help accomplish any meaningful business goals?

 In my experience participating as a speaker in several virtual summits over the years, the events that tend to be most successful do a great job of covering many different angles within a single, narrow topic area.

 So, instead of hosting a virtual summit on a topic as broad as online business, blogging, or marketing, zoom in to a more granular level that allows your event to stand alone as an authoritative resource on the topic.

 Just like starting a new business, picking a niche will afford you many benefits with a virtual summit and help ensure that only people within your target market actually sign up to attend.

-Once you’ve determined the greater purpose for your summit, it’s time to get tactical and set the clear (measurable) goals that’ll define success for the event.
+Once you’ve determined the greater purpose for your summit, it’s time to get tactical and set the clear (measurable) goals that’ll define the event's success.

-I’ll be the first to tell you how difficult it can be trying to set realistic goals for a type of event you’ve never actually ran before.
+I’ll be the first to tell you how difficult it can be trying to set realistic goals for a type of event you’ve never actually run before.
 It’s time to research.